benhamad/blog/2024-04-12-dramalive.md

 ## Conclusion

-Though the application is advertised as only a player, we saw how a single empty link can be used to activate a huge list of channels.
-Those channels are provided by a hardcoded API in the application.
+Though Dramalive is advertised as only a player, we saw how a single empty link can be used to activate a huge list of channels.
+Those channels are provided by a hardcoded API within the apk.
 The API provides all the necessary headers to hotlink illegal streams.

-I checked the media player part of the application and how the headers are used.
+I checked the media player part and how the headers are used.
+And I think this is probably a full time job for a team of people to maintain this app and API.
-And I think this is probably a full time job for a team of people to maintain the application and API.
-But seeing how much ads are shown in the application and the popularity of the application, it's probably worth it for the developers.
+But seeing how much ads are shown and its popularity, it's probably worth it for the developers.